Data Protection and CCTV

 INFORMATION COMMISSIONERS OFFICE

 When we acquired the freehold I contacted the Information Commissioners Office (ICO) on behalf of the company Directors to establish exactly they were required to do under Data Protection legislation.
-They provided the following advice as follows:
+They provided the following advice:

 It is the Data Controller which is the organisation responsible for a) making decisions about the processing of the images and b) ensuring compliance with DPA legislation.
 So it is the RMC Company Directors in their capacity as Data Controllers who will allow other organisations, such as the company installing the CCTV or the managing agent, to process the images on their behalf.
 They would then be under contract as data processors.
 In this the freehold RMC Directors would remain data controllers and be responsible under the DPA for any processing of the images.